 Also, you might be able to file a personal injury claim if your employer failed to purchase work comp insurance or intentionally harmed you.

-A personal injury lawyer with David Christensen Law can answer all your questions about pursuing compensation after a workplace injury.
+A personal injury lawyer with Christensen Law can answer all your questions about pursuing compensation after a workplace injury.
 Every case is unique, and speaking with an attorney can help you understand whether your case qualifies for personal injury compensation outside the work comp system.